©Joseph R. Tomelleri

 For more than 20 years, agency biologists have been searching for Rio Grande cutthroat trout populations, studying their habitat, and restoring the species to streams.
 Historically, the Rio Grande cutthroat trout (Oncorhynchus clarkii virginalis) occupied all cool waters in the Rio Grande drainage including the Chama, Jemez, and Rio San Jose drainages, along with suitable waters of the Pecos and Canadian drainages.
 The historic range of Rio Grande cutthroat trout has been reduced over the last 150 years due to many landscape changes, including drought, water infrastructure, habitat changes, hybridization with rainbow trout and other species of cutthroat trout, and competition from brown trout and brook trout.
 As a result of these changes, Rio Grande cutthroat trout populations are restricted primarily to headwater streams.

-Since 2007, the Western Native Trout Initiative has provided $510,000 in funding to 12 projects to benefit Rio Grande Cutthroat Trout.
+Between 2007 and 2018, the Western Native Trout Initiative has provided $547,900 in funding to 18 projects to benefit Rio Grande Cutthroat Trout.
 Projects have ranged from barrier construction/restoration to keep non-native trout out of conservation waters, habitat restoration, genetics analysis, and public outreach and education.

 READ MORE more about Colorado Parks and Wildlife’s efforts to conserve Rio Grande Cutthroat Trout.